 for any two spectra $E$ and $Y$.
 Thus, the first statement of \cref{thmA} gives a useful relation between $\L^{\q}(\Z)$-cohomology and $\L^{\s}(\Z)$-homology, and vice versa. \item The homotopy groups of the $\L$-theory spectra occurring in the theorem are of course well-known by work of Milnor and Kervaire for the quadratic case, and Mishchenko and Ranicki for the symmetric one.

 Furthermore, Sullivan showed, that after inverting $2$, they are all equivalent to the real $K$-theory spectrum $\KO$, albeit with a non-canonical equivalence; see \cite{Sullivan, MST}.
 It is also well-known, that after localization at 2, $\L$-spectra become generalised Eilenberg-Mac Lane spectra; see \cite{TW}.
-As a result, the splittings in \cref{thmA} are fairly easy to deduce at the level of underlying spectra. \item Refining the results of the previous point, the homotopy type of $\L(\R)$ is quite well understood, even multiplicatively: For instance, by \cite{KandL} there is a canonical equivalence of $\E_\infty$-rings $\L(\R)\mathopen{}\left[\tfrac 1 2\right]\mathclose{} \simeq \KO\mathopen{}\left[\tfrac 1 2\right]\mathclose{}$ and as an $\E_1$-ring $\L(\R)_{(2)}$ is the free $\H\Z_{(2)}$-algebra on an invertible generator $t$ of degree $4$.
+As a result, the splittings in \cref{thmA} are fairly easy to deduce at the level of underlying spectra. \item Refining the results of the previous point, the homotopy type of $\L(\R)$ is quite well understood, even multiplicatively: For instance, by \cite{KandL2} there is a canonical map of $\E_\infty$-rings $\mathrm{ko} \rightarrow \L(\mathbb R)$, that induces an equivalence $\tau \colon \KO\mathopen{}\left[\tfrac 1 2\right]\mathclose{} \rightarrow \L(\R)\mathopen{}\left[\tfrac 1 2\right]\mathclose{}$ and (at least) as an $\E_1$-ring $\L(\R)_{(2)}$ is a free $\H\Z_{(2)}$-algebra on an invertible generator $t$ of degree $4$ as a consequence of the Hopkins-Mahowald theorem, which we will review in the body the paper.
 Its $2$-local fracture square thus displays the $\E_1$-ring underlying $\L(\R)$ as the pullback